-Students who plan to apply to the DL Program should consult with the DL Coordinator or the DL Advisor to review their current academic standing and courses completed, as well as to discuss an academic plan.
-Major advising is mandatory each semester to ensure on-time graduation.
+Students who plan to apply to the traditional on-campus program should consult with the BSW Director to review their current academic standing and courses completed, as well as to discuss an academic plan.
+Similarly, students who plan to apply to the DL program should consult with the DL Coordinator or the DL Advisor.
+Major advising is mandatory each semester to ensure successful completion of the professional sequence and on-time graduation.

 The professional standards include the following: